 Mermaid Street, RYE, TN31 7EY

-The aura of the smugglers' inn remains at the Mermaid, which is one of the most famous and photographed of England's ancient pubs.
+The atmosphere of the smugglers' inn remains at the Mermaid, which is one of the most famous and photographed of England's ancient pubs.
 This venerable black and white timber-fronted building was a haunt of seafarers from the Cinque Port harbour.
-Its colourful history is reflected in ships' timbers for beams and huge open fireplaces carved from French stone ballast dredged from Rye harbour.
-A vast inglenook where the infamous Hawkshurst gang warmed themselves also has a hidden priest hole.
+Its colourful history is reflected in ships' timbers for beams, a vast inglenook where the infamous Hawkshurst gang warmed themselves, a hidden priest hole and huge open fireplaces carved from French stone ballast dredged from Rye harbour.
 British and French-style food is served in the bar, restaurant and under sunshades on the patio.
-Perhaps choose venison Scotch egg, remoulade and Kent salad; or potted mackerel and toast; followed by steak and kidney pudding, new potatoes, seasonal vegetables and red wine gravy; or sherry braised duck leg with celeriac and mushrooms.
+Perhaps choose clam and orange chowder; or local charcuterie with pickles and toast; followed by south coast cod in beer batter; steak and frites; or the sea food platter.
 Superb wines, local Harvey's beer and comfortable bedrooms complete the package.